mhubii/inpainting/README.md

 </figure>
 <br><br>

-The reconstructed images (fig. 6) reveal that the inpainted radon transform results in blurry images and the miss of global consistency produces some ring artifacts.
+The reconstructed images (Figure 6) reveal that the inpainted radon transform results in blurry images and the missing of global consistency produces some ring artifacts.

 <br>
 <figure>